arnauddorgans/TabBarController/README.md

 ### Animations

-If you want to use custom animations on your TabBarController you have to make it inherit from TabBarControllerDelegate
+If you want to use custom animations on your TabBarController you have to make it inherits from TabBarControllerDelegate

 ```swift
 extension YourTabBarController: TabBarControllerDelegate {